-The pollution filter (a combined particulate filter and activated carbon filter) serves as a barrier against impurities in the outside air, including dust and pollen.
+The pollution filter (a combined particle filter and active carbon filter) serves as a barrier against impurities in the ambient air, including dust and pollen.

 For the air conditioning system to work with maximum efficiency, the pollen filter must be replaced at the intervals specified in the Service Schedule.